 Blocks away from The George Washington University, 18 tents sit nestled in the shadow of the Watergate complex.

 Despite the constant road noise from Rock Creek Parkway, Virginia Avenue and the Whitehurst Freeway on-ramp, denizens of this encampment see the location as a refuge.

 On Friday November 13, city officials let them know cleanup crews would arrive the following Monday morning to disband the encampment.

 The park land is relatively open and surrounded by few residences.
-The campers make up a fairly tight-knit community.
-Waves and smiles were exchanged between neighbors as they came and went from their tents.
-More and more people congregated over time at a central cluster of mismatched chairs, coolers and a lone stepstool.
+The campers have created a fairly tight-knit community.
+Waves and smiles were exchanged between neighbors as they came and went from the tents.
+More and more people congregated over time at a central cluster of mismatched chairs, coolers and a lone step-stool.